JoeJBenton/JoeJBenton.github.io/_pages/cv.md

 {% include base_path %}

-li {list-style-type: none;}

 ### EDUCATION

-* **Department of Statistics, University of Oxford** »»» 2021 -- Present\
+**Department of Statistics, University of Oxford** »»» 2021 -- Present\
-* _DPhil in Statistics (Modern Statistics and Statistical Machine Learning CDT)_\
+_DPhil in Statistics (Modern Statistics and Statistical Machine Learning CDT)_\
-* First project: Denoising Diffusion Models on Arbitrary State Spaces, supervised by Arnaud Doucet and George Deligiannidis\
+First project: Denoising Diffusion Models on Arbitrary State Spaces, supervised by Arnaud Doucet and George Deligiannidis\
-* Second project: Large width/depth analysis of structured neural networks, supervised by Fran¸cois Caron
+Second project: Large width/depth analysis of structured neural networks, supervised by Fran¸cois Caron

-* **Trinity College, University of Cambridge**       -> _(2017 - 2021)_\
+**Trinity College, University of Cambridge**       -> _(2017 - 2021)_\
-* _BA with MMath in Mathematics_\
+_BA with MMath in Mathematics_\
-* Graduated with a Distinction (6th out of c.
+Graduated with a Distinction (6th out of c.
 250 in year)\
-* Thesis topic: Activated Random Walks, supervised by Perla Sousi\
+Thesis topic: Activated Random Walks, supervised by Perla Sousi\
-* Fourth year courses: Advanced Probability, Topics in Statistical Theory, Percolation, Elliptic Curves, Local Fields, Stochastic Differential Equations, Random Planar Geometry
+Fourth year courses: Advanced Probability, Topics in Statistical Theory, Percolation, Elliptic Curves, Local Fields, Stochastic Differential Equations, Random Planar Geometry

 ### RESEARCH EXPERIENCE

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Research Assistant**\
+**Research Assistant**\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Centre for Human-Compatible Artificial Intelligence, University of California Berkeley_\
+_Centre for Human-Compatible Artificial Intelligence, University of California Berkeley_\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor: Michael Dennis\
+Supervisor: Michael Dennis\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Built on the PAIRED algorithm for unsupervised environment design proposed by Dennis et al. (2020) to incorporate human feedback to reduce the space of environments and so improve training speed.
+Built on the PAIRED algorithm for unsupervised environment design proposed by Dennis et al. (2020) to incorporate human feedback to reduce the space of environments and so improve training speed.

 **Research Assistant**\
 _Department of Pure Mathematics and Mathematical Statistics, University of Cambridge_\